Dogora: Special effects

-US Release
+US release

 Toho had an English-language version of Dogora prepared in Hong Kong by Ted Thomas's Axis Productions.
 Because Robert Dunham primarily spoke Japanese for his role in the film, his voice was dubbed into English by another actor.
 In April 1965, Dogora played at the Toho Theatre in Honolulu, Hawaii, in Japanese with English subtitles.
 A newspaper ad in the Honolulu Advertiser referred to it as Space Monster Dogora.
 Dogora was licensed for U.S. release to American International Pictures.
 Its television unit, American International Television, first offered the film to television stations as Dagora, the Space Monster in the "Amazing '66" syndication package starting in 1965.
 It would later be included in AITV's "SciFi 65" package.
 Dogora was not re-dubbed for AITV's release; this version featured no on-screen credits of any kind, only the new opening title.

 As Dagora, the Space Monster, the film was never officially issued on home video, although unlicensed copies from Video Yesteryear were produced in the 1980s and 1990s.
 Media Blasters released the film on DVD on July 15, 2005 under its Tokyo Shock label; audio options on the disc included the original Japanese audio with removable English subtitles and the original Toho international dub.

+In popular culture

+In "Home Sweet Home for the Aged", a 1973 episode of the television series Sanford and Son, Fred laments about missing this movie while out on a Sunday drive.